pyeventsourcing/eventsourcing/README.md

 ```

 That's everything you need to publish domain events.
 How are they
-applied?
+applied to the entity?

-The entity class inherits a mutator method that is capable of handling
+The entity class inherits a mutator method that will handle
 those events.
 For example, when a 'Created' event is handled by the
-mutator, the attribute values of the Created event object are passed
+mutator, the attribute values of the Created event object are used to
-into the entity class constructor.
-A factory method will instantiate a
+call the entity class constructor.
+And when an 'AttributeChanged' event
+is handled by the mutator, the new value is assigned to a private
-Created event with the attribute values expected by the entity class
+attribute exposed by the mutable property.
-constructor.

-Add a constructor to your entity class which takes two positional
+Now add a constructor to your entity class which takes two positional
-arguments ('a' and 'b') and keyword arguments ('kwargs') which it
+arguments 'a' and 'b', and '**kwargs' so other keyword arguments
-passes through to the base class constructor.
+will be passed through (to the base class constructor), so that an
+entity object can be constructed with its attribute values.

 ```python